tsunami416604/azure-docs.hu-hu/articles/azure-stack/azure-stack-update-1805.md

 Telepítés utáni a buildverzió kapcsolatos ismert problémák a következők:

 ### <a name="portal"></a>Portál
+- <!-- 2551834 - IS, ASDK --> When you select **Overview** for a storage account in either the admin or user portals, the information from the *Essentials* pane does not display.
+The Essentials pane displays information about the account like its *Resource group*, *Location*, and *Subscription ID*.
+Other options for Overview  are accessible, like *Services* and *Monitoring*, as well as options to *Open in Explorer* or to *Delete storage account*.

+  A nem érhető el információ megtekintéséhez használja a [Get-azureRMstorageaccount](https://docs.microsoft.com/powershell/module/azurerm.storage/get-azurermstorageaccount?view=azurermps-6.2.0) PowerShell-parancsmagot.

 - <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
   Megkerülő megoldás: A frissítés telepítése után a probléma megoldásához használja a 3. lépés a [konfigurálása eseményindító automatizálási jogcím-szolgáltatói megbízhatósági Azure verem](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) alaphelyzetbe állítani az alapértelmezett szolgáltató előfizetés tulajdonosának eljárást.